54 Cybersecurity Statistics from 2023: Stay Safe in the New Decade

 Cyber attack statistics by year show an exponentially growing damage caused by cybercrime.

 Cybercriminals are one of the largest threats to modern-day companies.
-Many are rightfully afraid of the damages that lackluster cybersecurity can cause.
+Many are rightfully afraid of the damage that lackluster cybersecurity can cause.

 In 2015, the estimated damages from cybercrime were $3 trillion.
 By 2021, the annual damage caused by malicious online activity is expected to reach $6 trillion; that’s more than losses caused by drug trafficking.